Best Cash Registers for Small Businesses 2023

 Mary King With more than 14 years of hospitality experience, Mary has used cash registers and POS systems in coffee shops, food trucks, full-service restaurants, quick service restaurants, bars, hotels, co-working spaces, event spaces, and retail stores.
 She has several years experience advising bar and restaurant owners, and 3+ years evaluating POS systems. | |

 Brigitte Hodge is a retail specialist and staff writer with brick-and-mortar management experience.
 Before joining FSB, she managed a storefront for several years, working in everything from merchandising, to buying, to sales analysis.
-Brigitte also has a background in writing, research, and publishing with an undergraduate degree in writing. | |
+Brigitte also has a background in writing, research, and publishing, with an undergraduate degree in writing. | |

-Meaghan Brophy has 10+ years of retail experience during which she has operated a variety of different cash registers and POS systems in different settings and applications.
-Since working in retail, Meaghan has 7+ years of experience writing for retailers including 4+ years experience evaluating POS systems. |
+Meaghan Brophy has 10+ years of retail experience, during which she has operated a variety of different cash registers and POS systems in different settings and applications.
+Since working in retail, Meaghan has 7+ years of experience writing for retailers, including 4+ years experience evaluating POS systems.

-Best Cash Registers for Small Business Frequently Asked Questions (FAQs)
+Cash Register Frequently Asked Questions (FAQs)

 The best cash register for your business is the one that securely accepts and tracks your most commonly accepted payment types.
-If you accept a large volume of cash, the best register will include lockable cash drawers, and possibly even dual cash drawers so two cashiers can use the same register.
+If you accept a large volume of cash, the best register will include lockable cash drawers and possibly even dual cash drawers so two cashiers can use the same register.
 If you accept card payments, you’ll need a register with an integrated or attached card reader.
 In either case, you’ll also want a register that tracks transactions by cashier so you can easily identify errors or a pattern of suspicious transactions.

 Depending on your business type, you can use a smartphone, iPad, or other touch-screen tablet as a cash register.
 All you need to do to turn one of these devices into a register is download a POS or payment app and attach a cash drawer or bank account to receive cash and digital payments.

 Discontinued and used cash registers are available on sites like Amazon and eBay.
-Because configuring a cash register can be a tedious, sensitive process we do not recommend buying discontinued cash registers, though.
+Because configuring a cash register can be a tedious, sensitive process, we do not recommend buying discontinued cash registers, though.
 Managing your business’s money—especially if you deal in a high volume of cash—is simply too important to rely on a product that does not come with active customer support or hardware warranties.

 Bottom Line